 The horizontal angle value of the data packet is a relative value.
-Because the transmitter of the C8 lidar is composed of multiple columns, the calculation of the absolute horizontal angle of each point requires interpolation.
+The calculation

 7.2.1 Horizontal Angle Calculation of Single Echo Mode

 In a single-echo data packet, each data block has only one horizontal angle value, which represents the horizontal angle value corresponding to channel 0 of the earliest transmission measurement of this data block.
 The angles corresponding to the other 7 channels need to be interpolated.
 Because the lidar rotates at a constant speed, the light-emitting time interval of each channel of the data block is the same, so after interpolating the two adjacent angle values (Azimuth N and Azimuth (N+1)), and with the light-emitting time of each channel, the horizontal angle value corresponding to the other 7 laser shots of the block can be calculated.